CooperDenny/PlotAFLField/README.md

 # PlotAFLField
-This repository contains a set of functions to plot an AFL field
+This repository contains a function to plot an AFL field

 ## Contents
 - `plot_afl_field.R`: R script containing the function to plot an AFL field
 - `PlotAFLField.Rproj`: R project file for the PlotAFLField project.
 - `README.md`: This file providing an overview of the repository.
-- `images`: Folder containing images of the plots that the functions generate
+- `images`: Folder containing images of the plots that the function generates

 ## Example Plots
 `afl_field(venue_length = 160, venue_width = 140, venue_arclength = 50)`